July 12, 2021

 It goes super fast from here so hold on tight!
 This is how the layers come together in order.

 I have some old brown ink that I use for light distressing.
 I grabbed myself a little cotton ball, because I don’t have any of those cute little daubers, and gently went over the top of my “graham cracker crust”.
+I love the natural flecks in the Paper Bag Kraft recycled cardstock.
 Once I was satisfied with my “toasted” finish, I put it together with wet glue.

 Now we’re moving on to the marshmallow puff, the eyes and the blush.
 Because every s’more that I’ve ever eaten has blush, right? 🥴 The black rectangle (Sirio Ultra Black) goes behind the eyes and the smile of the marshmallow puff (Smart White) and of course the blush (Pink Lemonade) dots go on the cheeks.